snhuproduct/turbine/README.md

 Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

+Run `ng e2e my-app --watch` to execute the end-to-end tests in the UI

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 #### Understand your workspace